 in field Address (older version Domain), enter your proxy values in the format proxy.example.com:80.

-Please note that in case you need support to perform this operation, an active PRO Pack is needed in order to access our support service!
+Should you need support to perform this operation, an active Subscription or, in case of a Perpetual license, an active PRO Pack is required in order to access our support service.

-The PRO Pack extends the features available in InterpretBank (WebApp, AI features, etc.).
+The PRO Pack extends the features available with a Perpetual License of InterpretBank (WebApp, AI features, etc.).

 In this section you can learn how to organize your glossaries, how to create a new glossary or how to delete, rename and modify an existing glossary.